niksy/knowledge/macos/setup.md

 # macOS setup

-For macOS 10.13+. **This works for me, but I can’t guarantee it will work for you.** Still, you can see if you can change or modify your setup procedure with these instructions.
-Contributions welcome :).
+For macOS 10.13+. **This works for me, but I can’t guarantee it will work for you.**

 ## Backup old system